AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 ## Retrieve Events

-There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
-The retrieval methods take string type start and end values; in our case, these the start and end ordinal indices expressed as strings ("0" and "99", respectively).
-The index values must capable of conversion to the type of the index assigned in the QiType.
+There are many methods in the Qi REST API that allow for the retrieval of events from a stream.
+The retrieval methods take string-type start and end values; in this case, the start and end ordinal indices are expressed as strings ("0" and "99", respectively).
+The index values must be capable of conversion to the type of the index that is assigned in the QiType.
 Timestamp keys are expressed as ISO 8601 format strings.
 Compound indices are values concatenated with a pipe ('|') separator. `QiClient` implements three of the many available retrieval methods: `getLastValue`, `getWindowValues`, and `getRangeValues`.

 'GetWindowValues' can be used to get events over a specific index range.
-'GetRangeValues' can be used to get a specified number of events from a starting index point.
+'GetRangeValues' can be used to obtain a specified number of events from a starting index point.

-Here is what the `GetWindowValues` call looks like:
+Here is the code for the `GetWindowValues` call:

 ```python
 	conn = http.HTTPSConnection(self.url)